 Condition 3: Venus Must Be in a Kendra or Trikona

 The third condition is positional.
-Venus must occupy a Kendra (1st, 4th, 7th, or 10th) or a Trikona (1st, 5th, or 9th) from the Lagna.
-The 1st house counts as both a Kendra and a Trikona, so a Venus placed in the 1st satisfies this condition with double weight.
+The forming 9th lord should occupy a Kendra (1st, 4th, 7th, or 10th) or a Trikona (1st, 5th, or 9th) from the Lagna.
+In the Venus-led form, Venus must satisfy this same placement requirement.
+The 1st house counts as both a Kendra and a Trikona, so a forming planet placed in the 1st satisfies this condition with double weight.

 Kendras and Trikonas are the most powerful house positions in Parashari astrology.
-Kendras give a planet visibility and the capacity to shape the visible aspects of life — body, home, marriage, career.
+Kendras give a planet visibility and the capacity to shape the visible aspects of life: body, home, marriage, and career.
 Trikonas give a planet a connection to merit, fortune, intelligence, and dharma.
-When Venus occupies one of these seven powerful houses, the Lakshmi-current has structural room to act in the life.
+Because the 1st house belongs to both groups, there are six distinct houses involved: 1st, 4th, 5th, 7th, 9th, and 10th.
+When the forming planet occupies one of these positions, the Lakshmi-current has structural room to act in the life.

-Venus placed in a Dusthana (6, 8, or 12) cannot deliver Lakshmi Yoga in its classical form, even when Venus is the 9th lord and dignified.
-The yoga's promise depends on Venus being able to act outwardly and connect with the dharmic currents of life.
-A Dusthana-placed Venus internalises, withdraws, or transmutes the same Venusian capacity — sometimes giving spiritual, mystical, or service-oriented refinement, but not the social abundance that the classical yoga promises.
+A forming planet placed in a Dusthana (6, 8, or 12) cannot deliver Lakshmi Yoga in its clean classical form, even when it is otherwise dignified.
+The yoga's promise depends on the 9th-lord current being able to act outwardly and connect with the dharmic currents of life.
+A Dusthana-placed Venus can still internalise, withdraw, or transmute Venusian capacity, sometimes giving spiritual, mystical, or service-oriented refinement, but it does not deliver the social abundance that the clean Venus-led form promises.

 What Happens When Only Some Conditions Are Met